karpanai/karpanai-web/data/blog/2005/10/07/meet-the-bloggers.md

 Venue: An expensive coffee shop somewhere in the world.
 We had called ahead to book the biggest table in the house, but when we enter, some poor sod is sitting there all by himself, sipping coffee.
 There are a couple of guys on the next table, gawking without shame, periodically interrupting their gawking to type something on their laptops.

-[Amit](http://indiauncut.blogspot.com): “*Waiter, looks like our table isn’t available yet.*”
+[Amit](http://indiauncut.blogspot.com): “*Waiter, looks like our table isn't available yet.*”

 Waiter: “*Why yes sir, let me go tell the guy to move to another table.*”

 [PrufrockTwo](http://prufrockspage.blogspot.com): “*One should give him a few minutes.
 Let the poor guy finish his coffee.*”

 [Dilip](http://dcubed.blogspot.com): (Ears perking up on hearing the word poor): “*Who said something about finishing the poor?
-Haven’t we done that enough already?
+Haven't we done that enough already?
 We should all give up our houses for them for this city runs on their sweat.
 I took a train journey through India last week, and there was this poor lady who grinned at me through her tears of hunger.
 She had a red saree on her, how symbolic.
-That’s India for you.*”
+That's India for you.*”

 Meanwhile, someone arrives.